The Honors Advantage

 - Documentation in the Cursus Honorum of civic engagement experiences (e.g., enrollment in a service learning course, volunteer work, or any number of civically engaged activities )

-To remain in honors, a student must make regular progress toward completion of the program.
+Honors courses may not be taken pass/fail or S/D/F. To remain in honors, a student must make regular progress toward completion of the program.
 Any student who does not register for honors credit for three consecutive semesters without having discussed a plan for completion of the program with the program director will be deemed inactive and removed from the program.
-In order to graduate with Ithaca College honors, a student must have a G.P.A. greater than or equal to 3.0 at the time of graduation.
+In order to graduate with Ithaca College honors, a student must have a G.P.A. greater than or equal to 3.0 in all courses as well as within Honors courses.